Colorado only - Infiltrator Quick4 leach field chambers

 Take with a grain of salt, any claims of "superior" systems such as the Eljen GSF 'geotextile sand filter' with passive advanced treatment technology.
 In our experience, clients very rarely concern themselves with more effective treatment of wastewater, but rather the ultimate longevity of their leach field.
 Chamber systems have the major advantage of a very large surge volume, something niche systems like the Eljen GSF geotextile sand filter do not offer.
 In the long run, having a larger retention area for daily surge potential is what keeps a leach field from failing, not shiny bells and whistles.
 We recommend installing the largest septic tank possible for optimal settling and filtration before wastewater reaches the leach field rather than investing in wastewater treatment gimmicks.
 We cannot recommend Easy Flow 'engineered drain systems' which combine corrugated slotted pipe wrapped with geotextile fabric and expanded polystyrene aggregate (packing peanuts) held in place with a netting wrap.
 These are fine for a French drain, but not when used in a septic system leach field.
 Easy Flow longevity is terrible given the accumulation of bio-mat inside the pipe and against the geofabric wrapping.
 They are an absolute nightmare should the contaminated pipe and packing peanuts ever have to be removed.
 Worst job ever.

-never use ANY septic additives or enzyme digesters
+never use ANY additives or enzyme digesters

 Properly sized two compartment septic tanks operate just fine without potentially dangerous additives.
 Breaking down fats and solids in the septic tank with digestive enzymes simply allows these now much smaller particles to pass through the septic filter where they reunite in the leach field, forming a dense bio-mat.
 The FDA has never approved any additives; none are considered safe or effective.
 You don't want these additives finding their way into the groundwater where they can be used for irrigation and drinking.
 Leach field distance from the wellhead (100 to 200 feet) is no guarantee of safety, it's just an arbitrary number locally assigned to allow residential construction on smaller half acre lots.
 Lateral water (sewage effluent) movement underground is extremely unpredictable at certain times of the year and will easily contaminate your well.
 Any chemical (or enzyme) which digests sewage should frighten a reasonable person to allow in their drinking or irrigation water.